msrezaie/Textual-Cryptography/README.md

   - react-toastify: is used as the main package for pop up alert notifications

 ## Known Issues
 After a user signs up and generates some history, the select button on a history record at times don't work.
-This is due to improperly managed local state.
+This is due to improperly managed local state of the history context.
 Will be refactored and fixed in a future commit.